afk11/airtrack/docs/configuration.md

 # messages to wait before accepting a new `onground` value.
 [ onground_update_threshold: <int> | default = 6 ]

 # Set a minimum interval in seconds between accepting locations.
-When zero, all locations
+When this is zero or
+# not provided, the system-wide default is used (configured in <sightings_config>)
-# are accepted.
-Unit: seconds
+# Unit: seconds
 [ location_update_interval: <int> | default = 0 ]
 ```